Grady loves playing video games and hates being outdoors.

 “Welcome to Spooky Lake!”
 Jada said.

-She stood at the top of the trail with her arms crossed and her eyes narrowed, watching me like she wished I would go away and never come back.
+She waited at the top of the trail with her arms crossed and her eyes narrowed, watching me like she wished I would go away and never come back.

 To be honest, I wasn’t feeling the welcome.